Masters by Coursework and Dissertation

 Applicants should submit:

-- A UCT application Form (please read the relevant information if you are a foreign appplicant)
+- A UCT online application Form (please read the relevant information if you are a foreign applicant)

 - A 1000 word statement of interest: This should focus on your research interests as it will be used to assess the match between your research interests and departmental staff.